 Legal in All 50 States

 Oklahoma was the last holdout with tattooing still outlawed there, but as of November 1, 2006, it is legal to get a tattoo in all 50 states.
-However, some states such as Massachusetts let local city and county governments decide whether or not they'll allow tattoo shops.
-It may be city laws, not state tattooing laws, that determine whether you can get inked in your hometown.
-And just because tattoos are legal in a particular state or city doesn't mean just anyone can set up shop.
+However, it may be city laws, not state tattooing laws, that determine whether you can get inked in your hometown.
+Just because tattoos are legal in a particular state or city doesn't mean just anyone can set up shop.
 In many places, a tattoo artist must be licensed and the shop must pass inspection, either by state or local officials.
 Some places merely require the artist to register with the state.
 Only in a few places are tattoos not regulated at all.

 Many states stop at requiring that artists be licensed and that shops have good safety practices.
 Some locales have more stringent regulations about who can get a tattoo and of what type.
-Check your local laws--city, state and county--to see if any of these apply.
+Some regulations include:

 - You can't get a tattoo if you're under 18.